PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 <!--currently - so we'll support updating the bootloader?
 I thought you don't update bootloaders because you can recover from an error in that update-->

-### How firmware gets updated
+### How software gets updated

-Pelion Device Management is used to send firmware updates to MBL devices.
+Pelion Device Management is used to send software updates to MBL devices.
 The update process begins with Device Management sending the device a request with a manifest.
 If the device accepts the request, Device Management sends a payload file containing an update for one or more MBL component.

 The payload is a TAR file that can contain either: